tercanfurkan/ourplace/rfc.md

 ## 1 Summary

+This is the system design document and RFC for the Ourplace chat-service.

 *A short paragraph or bullet list that quickly explains what you're trying to do.*

 ## 2 Motivation